MicrosoftDocs/powerapps-docs/powerapps-docs/user/export-excel-pivottable.md

 # Export to an Excel PivotTable

 You can export app data to an Office Excel PivotTable to see patterns and trends in data.
 An Excel PivotTable is a great way to summarize, analyze, explore, and present your app data.
 You can export up to 100,000 rows at a time.

+A few things to note:

-The option to export data to an Excel PivotTable isn’t available in all row types.
+- The option to export data to an Excel PivotTable isn’t available in all row types.
 If you don’t see the option, it’s not available for that row.
+-
+- Currency values are exported to Excel as numbers.
+After you complete the export, see the Excel Help topic “Display numbers as currency" to format the data as currency.

+- The date and time values that you see in the app show up only as Date when you export the file to Excel, but the cell actually shows both the date and time.

+## Export a pivot table

 1. On the left nav, select a table.
 2. On the command bar select the **Export to Excel** menu, and then select **Dynamic PivotTable**.